 This exchange’s trading fees for takers are 0.25%.
 This fee is exactly in line with what many people argue to be the industry average, namely 0.25%.

 However, this exchange does not charge any fees for makers, thereby promoting the liquidity at the exchange.
 This is a very strong competitive edge in the market.
 It is especially beneficial for investors with no interest in picking up existing orders from the order book, but that rather prefers to “go fishing” with maker-orders.

 Over to the withdrawal fees then.
 These are also very important to consider.
 When withdrawing BTC, the exchange charges you 0.0005 BTC.
 This withdrawal fee is also far below the industry average.
 Roughly 40% lower to be exact (industry average BTC-withdrawal fee is arguably 0.0008 BTC per BTC-withdrawal).

 All in all, Chainrift’s fees are consumer-friendly and an advantage for the platform.

-This coin exchange does not accept any other deposit method than cryptos, so new crypto investors are actually restricted from trading here.
+This coin exchange does not accept any other deposit method than cryptos, so new crypto investors can’t trade here.
 If you don’t have any cryptos but want to start trading here, you will first have to purchase cryptos from another exchange and then, as a second step, deposit them at Chainrift.
-To find an exchange accepting fiat deposits, use our Exchange Finder.
+To find an exchange where you can deposit fiat money, use our Exchange Finder.